What's it like to be a Registered Nurse?

 How to become a Registered Nurse

-- Apply to the Nursing and Midwifery Board of Australia (NMBA) to practice as an RN.
+- Apply to the Nursing and Midwifery Board of Australia (NMBA) to practise as an RN.
 Registration must be renewed annually.

-- RNs with several years' experience can move into more specialised roles (such as aged care, neonatology or neurological care), transfer into the medical administrative sector or become a nurse unit manager.
+- RNs with several years' experience can move into more specialised roles (such as aged care, neonatology or neurological care), transfer into the medical administrative sector, or become a Nurse Unit Manager or Nurse Practitioner.

 Explore related qualifications

 SEEK users who have worked as a Registered Nurse have studied these qualifications.

 Develop broad skills in science to prepare for opportunities in a range of industries with this qualification.

 This qualification provides a pathway into a role as a Registered Nurse if you already hold a Bachelor degree in another discipline.